 2016 is the year of bestselling author visits for Omaha, Nebraska.
-John Grisham will visit on April 21 as the first speaker in the University of Nebraska Omaha’s Marion Marsh Brown Lecture Series.
-Stephen King will follow with a visit to Omaha in June.
-These world-renowned author visits kicked off in March, however, with the arrival of Cassandra Clare.
-As the author of the New York Times #1 bestselling Shadowhunter series, which includes four trilogies, Clare is a well-known name in young adult, fantasy literature.
+John Grishamopens a new window will visit on April 21 as the first speaker in the University of Nebraska Omaha’s Marion Marsh Brown Lecture Series.
+Stephen Kingopens a new window will follow with a visit to Omaha in June.
+These world-renowned author visits kicked off in March, however, with the arrival of Cassandra Clareopens a new window.
+As the author of the New York Times #1 bestselling Shadowhunter seriesopens a new window, which includes four trilogies, Clare is a well-known name in young adult, fantasy literature.

-On March 13, Clare attended an event hosted by Omaha Public Library and The Bookworm at Westside Middle School.
-She is currently on tour with Sarah Rees Brennan and Holly Black to promote her newest novel, Lady Midnight.
+On March 13, Clare attended an event hosted by Omaha Public Libraryopens a new window and The Bookwormopens a new window at Westside Middle School.
+She is currently on tour with Sarah Rees Brennanopens a new window and Holly Blackopens a new window to promote her newest novel, Lady Midnightopens a new window.
 The trio of authors pulled up in a bus beautifully illustrated with cover art from the book.
 A crowd of more than 500 (mostly) teenage girls went wild as they entered the auditorium.
 Clare is a fan favorite for more than just the fantasy world she’s built… Many teens find her especially relatable because of her inclusive writing of LGBTQ characters.

 After introducing Lady Midnight, Clare answered dozens of pre-submitted and crowd-sourced questions.
 Here are some of the juiciest tidbits in case you missed the event.
 Many fans were understandably upset by the deaths of some of their favorite characters, so Clare lightheartedly fielded several queries into the darker nature of authorial murder.